ronreiter/interactive-tutorials/tutorials/learn-c.org/en/Function Pointers.md

 		printf("Wow that was cool.
 Back to main now!\n\n");
     }

-Remeber `sort()` we talked about earlier?
+Remember `sort()` we talked about earlier?
 We can do the same with it.
-Instead of ordering a set in an accending way we can do the opposite using our own comparison function as follow:
+Instead of ordering a set in an accending way we can do the opposite using our own comparison function as follows:

     #include <stdio.h>
 	#include <stdlib.h> //for qsort()